You get lots of people in the door for their first class. Yay!

 This teaching skill of curation is not intuitive: it takes training, and that is precisely what we provide in the Swing Literacy Teacher Development Program.

-New dancers need: (this is an incomplete list)
+Essential stuff new dancers need on Day 1: (this is an incomplete list)

 - Orientation: to be introduced to things like room orientation and slot, how to rotate, and behavioural expectations like thanking their partner before walking away